Doppler boosting the stochastic gravitational wave background: Transforming the GW density parameter under boosts

 The quantities within brackets in the expressions \eqref{monanis}, \eqref{dipanis}, \eqref{quapanis} depend on numerical coefficients, as well as on the spectral tilts $n_{\Omega}$ and $\alpha_\Omega$, as defined in eqs \eqref{defno}, \eqref{defao}.
 Notice that when the spectral tilts are of at least of order one, they give a sizeable contributions to the kinetically induced effects of eqs. \eqref{monanis}-\eqref{quapanis}.
 Hence the slope of the spectrum influences the kinematic anisotropies through $n_\Omega$, $\alpha_\Omega$: in scenarios where these quantities are large, boost effects are amplified, and can be used to probe the slope of the spectrum.

-The monopole contribution $M(f)$ receives a modulation of its intensity at order $\beta^2$ in the expansion: see \cite{Kamionkowski:2002nd} for a study of this effect in the context of the CMB.
+The monopole contribution $M(f)$ receives a modulation of its intensity at order $\beta^2$ in the expansion.
+See \cite{Kamionkowski:2002nd} for a study of this effect in the context of the CMB, { and more in general section 2 of \cite{Aghanim:2013suk} for comparing our formulas to their analog in a CMB context, with the frequency-dependence of the CMB intensity taking the place of what for us is the frequency-dependence of $\Omega_{\rm GW}$}.
 The dipole contribution \eqref{dipanis} is the only one starting already at order $\beta^1$ in the expansion, {and it is typically the largest boost-induced modulation effect.}

-While our expression \eqref{genexpom4a} is built in terms of combinations of $\xi\,=\,\hat \bn \, \hat \bv$, it is also straightforward to convert it in spherical harmonics.
+While our expression \eqref{genexpom4a} is built in terms of combinations of $\xi\,=\,\hat \bn \cdot \hat \bv$, it is also straightforward to convert it in spherical harmonics.
 We choose for simplicity $\hat \bv$ along the $z$-direction, and parameterize $\hat \bn\,=\,{\left( \sin \theta\,\cos \varphi,\,\sin \theta \sin \varphi,\,\cos \theta \right)}$.
 Then we can rewrite \eqref{genexpom4a} in terms of spherical harmonics $Y_{\ell m}(\theta,\varphi)$ as \bea \Omega_{\rm GW}(f, \hat \bn)&=&\sqrt{4\,\pi}\,\Omega'_{\rm GW}(f) \left[ \left(1+M(f)\right)\,Y_{00}(\theta,\varphi)+ \frac{D(f)}{\sqrt{3}}\,{Y_{10}(\theta,\varphi)}+ \frac{2\,Q(f)}{\sqrt{45}}\,Y_{20}(\theta,\varphi) \right]\,. \nonumber\\ \eea Choosing $\hat \bv$ in the $z$-direction implies that only the $m=0$ harmonics are induced by the boosts -- more general choices induce other harmonics as well, and are related to the previous formula by a spatial rotation (see section \ref{sec-prospects}, especially footnote \ref{ftn-rot}.).